jackvial/assembler0/packages/assembler0-hardware/README.md

 The hardware files can be used directly for 3D printing or modified using OpenSCAD for the `.scad` files.

+## Contributing
+PR's are welcome.

+## Development
+- [Download and install OpenSCAD](https://openscad.org/downloads.html#snapshots) .
+It's recommended to install nightly release, there have been a boat load of performance and other improvements since the last stable release.
+See [OpenSCAD next release notes](https://github.com/openscad/openscad/blob/master/releases/next.md) for more details
+- Install the [OpenSCAD LSP](https://github.com/Leathong/openscad-LSP and IDE extension) for syntax highlighting and code formatting

 ## Citation

 If you want, you can cite this work with: